-What are your options to test your app at a reasonable cost and without any headaches?
+What are your options for app testing at a reasonable cost and without any headaches?

 One way is to send out the developers to the local mall, show the software to the shoppers and ask for feedback.
 It may work for some but for most of us, it is too expensive (developers’ time in the mall costs $$$).
 It is also slow and unreliable because there is no guarantee how many shoppers will give you the feedback (they may give a piece of their mind for disrupting an enjoyable outing).